In this article:

 Why Demand Forecasting Matters

 Accurate demand forecasting is a must-solve problem for brands looking to improve their margins.
 Too much inventory on the shelves?
 Storage costs eat away at the bottom line.
 Not enough products in stock?
 Lost sales pile up.
-Enter: Demand Forecasting.
+Add in the complexity of solving these problems across multiple warehouses and you're looking at hours of time & wasted opportunity just getting to the insights.
+Enter: Demand Forecasting across multiple warehouses.

 Inventory Analytics Overview